Current Cash Debt Coverage

 Curernt Cash Debt Coverage Ratio Analysis

-This ratio analyzes by using the cash from operating activities which is the main business activity, so it wants to focus on the company business only by excluding the other source of cash flow such as investing and financing.
-On another side, we use the average current liabilities rather than the total liabilities.
+This ratio analyzes by using the cash from operating activities which is the main source of income, so it wants to focus on the company business only by excluding the other source of cash flow such as investing and financing.
 We use the current liabilities because they will be due within 12 months while the long-term liabilities may be due even in several years.
 The shorter time it takes to spend, the more risk for the company.
 They need to generate cash flow within a short period of time.

 The current cash debt coverage ratio can be lower or higher than one.
 In theory, a good ratio should be more than one, as the company can generate more cash flow than the short-term debt.
 It means that business is doing well, cash flow from operating is more than enough to cover the current liabilities.
 However, it may differ in real life.
 In some industries, there are not easy to generate cash in the early day.
 Company needs to spend huge investment before seeing cash inflow.